syncfusion-content/maui-toolkit-docs/maui-toolkit/TextInputLayout/right-to-left.md

 # Right-to-Left in .NET MAUI Text Input Layout (SfTextInputLayout)

-The TextInputLayout supports to changing the flow of text to the right-to-left direction by setting the [FlowDirection](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.device.flowdirection?view=net-maui-7.0) to `RightToLeft.`
+The `SfTextInputLayout` supports to changing the flow of text to the right-to-left direction by setting the [FlowDirection](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.device.flowdirection?view=net-maui-8.0) to `RightToLeft.`

 {% tabs %}
 {% highlight xaml %}